TKRoth/ABasic/README.md

 ### REM / '
 Define the rest of the line as comment.
 The interpreter ignore this text and continue with next line.

+### REPEAT
+Open a loop.
+If the loop closed by FOREVER the loop will run over and over again while not BREAK or LEAVE command executes.
+UNTIL let the loop run until the condition are true.

 ### RESET
 Reset the Agon computer and restart the MOS.

+### RETURN
+Leave a subroutine and go to after the calling GOSUB command.

 ### SWAP variable 1,variable 2
 Swap the values of the variables.
 Both variables must be the same type.